 This status is only available for retired tenured and adjunct faculty.
-Your department nominates you for such status (and Academic Affairs will ask the department if it wants to do so)., and the Board of Trustees votes on it in May.
+Your department nominates you for such status (and Academic Affairs will ask the department if it wants to do so).
 This status is always effective July 1, so if you retire on January 1, you will be listed as "retired" in the directory until July 1.
 You can refuse emeritus/emerita status if you do not want it.
 If you retire January 1, you can still use your pre-retirement title until July 1 when you become emeritus.